crellison/talks/linux-cpu-scheduling/slides.md

 ---

-Cpu shares divide each core into 1024 slices and *guarantee* that each process will receive its *proportional* share of those slices
+CPU shares divide each core into 1024 slices and *guarantees* that each process will receive its *proportional* share of those slices

 ---